badge - white

 Why Support Trails

-Outdoor recreation is a $28 billion dollar industry, and will be an important part of our economic recovery from covid-19.
-New trails can help build both physical and economic connections and allow us to capitalize on NC’s natural beauty, warm people and rich history.
+Outdoor recreation in North Carolina is a $14.6 billion dollar industry and continues to grow.
+New trails can help build both physical and economic connections and allow us to capitalize on NC’s natural beauty, warm people, and rich history.

-NCDOT’s Great Trails State Plan, to be published in 2021, is a plan to connect all 100 NC counties by trails.
-State funding will provide matching dollars for significant federal funds and speed investment ready projects to completion, benefitting citizens and the outdoor recreation economy.
+NCDOT’s Great Trails State Plan, published in 2021, is a plan to connect all 100 NC counties by trails.
+State funding will provide matching dollars for significant federal funds and accelerate investment-ready projects to completion, benefiting citizens and the outdoor recreation economy.

 Off-road trail networks help people safely get to their destinations.
 Each year more than 3,000 pedestrians and 850 bicyclists are hit by vehicles in North Carolina, making NC one of the most dangerous states in the US for walking and bicycling.